googleapis/google-cloud-java/google-cloud-examples/README.md

     ```

     The sample doesn't have anything special about Google Cloud Storage in it, it just opens files
     via the NIO API.
-It lists gcloud-java-nio as a dependency, and that enables it to interpret
+It lists google-cloud-nio as a dependency, and that enables it to interpret
     `gs://` paths.

   * Here's an example run of `TranslateExample`.